15 Small Business Ideas for Teens That Actually Make Money

 • Keep them entertained

 Start with people you already know like your family or friends.
-Word spreads fast if you’re reliable to do this stuff properly.
+Word spreads fast if you’re reliable at doing this stuff properly.

-Start simple.
-You’ll figure out what people actually want as you go.
+Start simple with one or two craft projects.
+Once you're good at doing and selling, you’ll figure out what people actually want as you go.

 Lawn care services